SherryLabs/sherry-contracts/sigma.README.md

 ## 📜 Contract Addresses

 ### ⚙️ Configuration for Wormhole SIGMA SPRINT

+> **Note:** All the configuration was done but token transfer was not implemented due to lack of time.
+Sending men sages in order to execute any function of any smart contract on the target blockchain was implemented without problems.

 Sherry ERC-20 Token following the `PeerToken` [model](https://github.com/wormhole-foundation/example-ntt-token/blob/main/README.md).
 Contracts used for this example come from the wormhole example [repo](https://github.com/wormhole-foundation/example-ntt-token/blob/main/README.md).